-A variety of professional development delivery models are used to build capacity in the region.
+Staff Development: A variety of professional development delivery models are used to build capacity in the region.
 From 1:1 coaching to regional scoring initiatives, the School Improvement Team will work with the district leadership and instructional staff to design targeted professional development based on the needs of staff and students.
 The team will also assist districts in program evaluation and auditing and comprehensive planning.

-Instructional Planning/School Improvement (Per Diem) - 533.010
+Instructional Planning/School Improvement (Per Diem) - 533.010/533.012 Non-component

 This service code is for additional request for services for district customization of school improvement initiatives.
 For example, Staff Development and Data Coordinators can work closely with building leaders, department leaders and/or others for the purpose of analyzing and interpreting data as it impacts instruction and/or implementation of instructional strategies for school improvement.
-This service is billed on a full day per diem rate (533.010) with associated incidentals billed under service code 533.020.
+This service is billed on a full-day, per diem rate (533.010/533.012 non-component) with associated incidentals billed under service code (533.021).